 “[I] do not do that,” he said adamantly.
 “I'm very against that.”

-Campbell’s account is supported by a protection order petition; Branch’s is supported by her mother’s account, hospital records, and a statement from a roommate who said she witnessed the abuse.
+Campbell’s account is supported by a protection order petition; Amanda’s is supported by her mother’s account, hospital records, and a statement from a roommate who said she witnessed the abuse.

 az Simone calls attention to himself: He drives a white Tesla with gull-wing doors and wears gold chains and heavy rings that a former girlfriend said left imprints in her face.
 He doesn’t drink or do drugs, by his account and others.